 By the start of the 20th century, Japan had evolved into a dynamic cosmopolitan country, poised precariously between traditional values and the growing influence of the West.
-Yokohama, in particular, epitomized the international nature of Japan in the inter-war period.
+The city of Yokohama, in particular, epitomized the international nature of Japan in the inter-war period.
 Founded as a port city soon after Perry’s opening of the country, it now attracted “entrepreneurs, fugitives, traders, spies and drifters from every corner of the world… [becoming] a riot of loud Western colors and smells—the odor of cigars, the aroma of chocolate, the fragrance of flowers, the scent of perfume.”20 Yokohama became the focal point of merging Eastern and Western interests, more than anywhere in Japan; where democracy was debated in traditional tea rooms and women’s liberation was advocated for while Geisha passed by on the street.

 This mounting spirit of collaboration was, however, short-lived.
-On September 1st, 1923 a massive earthquake struck Japan, followed swiftly by a forty-foot wall of water that ripped across the shoreline.
+On September 1st, 1923 a massive earthquake struck Japan, followed swiftly by a forty-foot wall of water which ripped across the shoreline.
 Fires swept through the wooden structures of Tōkyō and Yokohama.
 After the ash had settled, 140,000 people would be counted among the dead.
 The Great Kanto Earthquake was regarded as the worst disaster in Japanese history up to that point.
 In an instant, an atmosphere of distrust and xenophobia replaced the good-will and cosmopolitan air of Yokohama.
 Japanese resented Western intervention while Westerners fired back that Japan was ungrateful.
-Meanwhile lost in the chaos were the thousands of Korean immigrants massacred by roving bands of Japanese outlaws.
+Meanwhile, lost in the chaos were the thousands of Korean immigrants massacred by roving bands of Japanese outlaws.

-It is interesting to note the parallels between Germany’s progression towards Modernism in the wake of the First World War and Japan’s similar trajectory following a major catastrophe.
+It is interesting to note the parallels between Germany’s progression towards Modernism in the wake of the World War I and Japan’s similar trajectory following a major catastrophe.
 In both cases, a strong sense of nationalism catalyzed sweeping reforms across the country – with artistic trends, in particular, changing dramatically.
 It is also interesting that the direction both took in the face of widespread racism was away from the traditional.

 Yamawaki Iwao and Michiko returned to Japan in the 1930s in time to play a major part in this transition.
-They found that the Bauhaus had made a dramatic impression on the art world of Tōkyō, with László Moholy-Nagy’s Von Material zu Architektur already in high demand – and it continues to be a core reference for many Japanese architects today.
+They found that the Bauhaus had made a dramatic impression on the art world of Tōkyō, with László Moholy-Nagy’s Von Material zu Architektur already in high demand – and continuing to be a core reference for many Japanese architects today.
 The book was translated from German by Renshichirō Kawakita who went on to found a study group with Bauhaus alumnus Takechiko Mizutani.
 It was this group that eventually developed into the Shikenchiku Kōgei Gakuin (School of New Architecture and Design), colloquially known as the “Japanese Bauhaus.”

 While the school’s European roots were palpable and, though much of the work it produced resembled the Bauhaus’ output, in retrospect it feels like a reclamation.
 So heavily did 19th century artists borrow from Eastern art that many of the ideals that returned to the Japanese Bauhaus felt less an appropriation and more a homecoming.
-Which is not to say European Modernism and its ideal weren’t evident; reading Kawakita’s opening declaration one can be forgiven for thinking it was Gropius speaking:
+Which is not to say European Modernism and its ideal weren’t evident; reading Kawakita’s opening declaration, one can be forgiven for thinking it was Gropius speaking: